Optimizing Sampling Patterns for Compressed Sensing MRI with Diffusion Generative Models: Methods

-Using the result from \Cref{prop:tweedie}, we finally present our training objective:
+For the multi-coil MRI setting with coil maps $\mathbf{S}_1,\dots,\mathbf{S}_c$, we assume that $p(\y_i|\x_0) = \cN(\y_i; \mathbf{PFS}_i\x_0, (\sigma^2_{y}/2)\I)$, and use $\y$ to denote the collection of measurements $\y_i$ from all $c$ coils.
+Further, we take the gradient of the likelihood term in Eq.~\eqref{eq:posterior_tweedie_appx} with respect to the denoised estimate $\hat{\x}_0$ as opposed to the noisy $\x_t$, which would require backpropagating through the diffusion model.
+This change considerably reduces memory and computational costs during training, and we find it works well in practice.
+Our final formula for calculating the posterior mean is

-where $q_t(t)$ is a distribution over time steps and we use the approximation from Eq.~\eqref{eq:posterior_tweedie_final} to calculate the posterior mean estimate $\tilde{\x}_0$.
-During training, we calculate the gradient w.r.t $\theta_{\cA}$ with automatic differentiation (e.g. using PyTorch \cite{paszke2017automatic}), which involves backpropagating through $\tilde{\x}_0$ and therefore through the score network.
+where $\gamma$ is a likelihood step size hyperparameter.
+Using this result, we finally present our training objective:

-Starting with a noisy signal at time $t$, samplers for diffusion models generally follow the approach of: get the denoised estimate $\hat{\x}_0$ at time $t$ using the score network, then add back the appropriate amount of noise for time $t-1$ and repeat.
+Starting with a noisy signal at time $t$, samplers for diffusion models generally follow the approach of: get the denoised estimate at time $t$ using the score network, then add back the appropriate amount of noise for time $t-1$ and repeat.
 Therefore, by learning forward operators that produce good one-step posterior denoised estimates, our method facilitates good final reconstructions.
 We are able to use powerful generative models ``off-the-shelf'' without further training.
-Furthermore, since we decouple our training objective from the posterior sampling scheme, forward operators learned with our method are flexible and agnostic to the choice of sampler.